-Infrastructure Canada (INFC) is working towards developing a GBA+ culture and implementing a structured approach to incorporate the analytical tool in its daily activities.
-The Policy and Results Branch leads INFC's efforts on GBA+ and hosts the Department's GBA+ Responsibility Centre.
+Infrastructure Canada (INFC) is working towards developing a Gender-based analysis plus (GBA+) culture and is implementing a structured approach to incorporate the analytical tool in its daily activities.
+The Policy and Results Branch leads INFC’s efforts on GBA+ and hosts the Department’s GBA+ Responsibility Centre.

 The GBA+ Responsibility Centre:

 - Provides GBA+ leadership and raises awareness across the department;